 V-FOR-WaTer addresses the needs of researchers of hydrology and environmental science to not only find and access datasets, but also conduct efficient data-based learning with standardised tools and reproducible workflows.
 It is also part of the projects BRIDGET and SmaRD-AI.

 Mirko Mälicke published the geostatistics package in the journal "Geoscientific Model Development"! (get it)

 V-FOR-WaTer is being further developed within the framework of the DFG-funded project ISABEL.
 Interested in participating?
-Then we have the right positions for you.
+Then we have one position for the further development of the web portal for you.